 What are the Potential Risks of Liposuction?

-Contemporary liposuction is safer and more effective than ever before.
-It is, however, a surgical procedure and all surgery carries some risk.
-By following the pre and post-operative instructions provided by Dr Craig Layt, you can minimise the chances of complication and speed healing.
+Liposuction is a surgical procedure and all surgery carries some risk.
+By following the pre and post-operative instructions provided by Dr Craig Layt, you can help minimise the chances of complication and speed healing.

 What are the Side Effects of Liposuction?

 Similar to other surgical procedures, liposuction carries the same possibility of side effects during the patient’s recovery period.
 This may include temporary bruising, swelling, redness, numbness, and soreness around the treatment area.
 Depending on the complexities of the procedure, these symptoms typically ease within a few days to a few weeks following surgery.
 It is important for patients to adhere to all of their surgeon’s post-procedure recommendations in order to safely heal and achieve optimal treatment results.
-Dr Layt practices his clinic’s motto, “Restore Rejuvenate Respect,” by ensuring each of his patients receives thorough aftercare and follow-up instructions each step of the way.
+Dr Layt is dedicated to ensuring each of his patients receives thorough aftercare and follow-up instructions each step of the way.

 How Noticeable are Liposuction Scars?